sangstar/sangstar.github.io/docs/_posts/2023-04-22-imbalanced-datasets.markdown

 Imbalanced datasets are a messy subject.
 Once aspiring machine learning engineers learn about imbalanced datasets, they tend to invariably assume it is a problem that needs to be fixed.
 One of the main reasons for this writing this article is as a PSA for machine learning engineers.

 Ladies and gents: the issue isn't that there is class imbalance.
 The issue is that you're dealing with a cost-sensitive learning problem.
-That is to say that the misclassification costs lack parity.
+That is to say that the misclassification costs are imbalanced.

 ## Why models favor the majority class
 Your model is probably ignoring the minority class because it is lacking the complexity to capture the patterns of the under-represented class and also is typically incentivized to favor the majority class when you pick an ill-equipped loss function.